Julia Letlow: Education

-Letlow authored a Parent's Bill of Rights that passed the U.S. House in March 2023.
+Letlow authored a Parents Bill of Rights that passed the U.S. House in March 2023.
 The measure was introduced as H.R.
 5 in the 118th Congress and passed the House on March 24, 2023.
 The bill would give parents more oversight over what is taught in public schools.
 It would require school districts to make curricula public, provide parents with information on available library materials, allow parents to address school boards, require public disclosure of school budgets, and require parental consent prior to any physical or mental medical exams taking place at school.

 Personal life

-Letlow met Luke Letlow in high school and years later, they married in 2013.
-They had two children together before his death in 2020.
+Julia went to high school with Luke Letlow in the late 1990s; they married in 2013.
+They had two children together before his sudden death in 2020.
 Letlow addressed vaccine hesitancy among Republicans and encouraged them to get the COVID-19 vaccine, invoking her husband's death from the virus.
+In 2025, Letlow announced her engagement to Kevin Ainsworth, a lawyer and lobbyist from Baton Rouge.